andrexm/lunar/README.md

 ### Creating components

-You can create a component easly.
+You can create a component easily.
 First of all, to register a component we need to pass an array containing all the components we have created, to call the _lunar.register()_ method, which receives this array.
 Now, just create an array of components.
-A component is an object with two elements: its HTML, obviously, and its selector.
+A component is an object with two elements: an HTML, obviously, and a selector.
 See the example below:

 ```html
 <app-fruits></app-fruits>